Wa-mbu-a/Wa-mbu-a/README.md

 - 👋 Hi, I’m @Wa-mbu-a
 - 👀 I’m interested in ...PHP, HTML, CSS and Javascript
 - 🌱 I’m currently learning ...Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Web Development
 - 📫 How to reach me ...

 <!---